-Furthermore, where the group has generated a significant amount of surplus cash it will invest in high quality instruments if liquidity risk is not unduly compromised.
+Where the group has generated a significant amount of surplus cash it will invest in term deposits if liquidity risk is not unduly compromised.
+Whilst a review of credit ratings is performed for each counterparty, there will always remain an element of risk over the recoverability of the funds at the end of the term.
 Although the directors on investing in such instruments never intend to dispose of investments before maturity, they cannot guarantee this will never happen and therefore do not classify these instruments as 'held to maturity' in the consolidated balance sheet.